Physics (PHYS) Courses

 Introduction to General Relativity

 Special relativity using tensor analysis.
-Curved spacetime with physics applications which may include the solar system, stars, black holes, and gravitational waves.
+Curved spacetime with physics applications that may include the solar system, stars, black holes, and gravitational waves.
 Introduction to differential geometry and Einstein’s field equations.

 Selected Topics in Physics (M.Sc.)